timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

 ### Limit Notification File Size

-Nowadays, most RPs implement conditional fetching of notification files and therefore the size of notification file is usually not a big factor in the total bandwidth usage.
+Nowadays, most RPs use conditional requests for notification files, which reduces the traffic for repositories that do not often relative to the update frequency of RPs.
+On the other hand, for repositories that update frequently, the content uses the most traffic.
 For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file used 251GB out of 55.5TB/less than 0.5% of total traffic during a period.

-However, for some servers this ratio may be different. [@!RFC8182] stipulated that any deltas that, combined with all more recent delta, will result in the total size of deltas exceeding the snapshot size MUST be excluded to avoid Relying Parties downloading more data than necessary.
-If a publication server includes *all* such deltas then this could result in huge notification files.
+However, for some servers, this ratio may be different. [@!RFC8182] stipulated that the sum of the size of deltas MUST not exceed the snapshot size to avoid Relying Parties downloading more data than necessary.
+However, this does not account for the size of the notification file all RPs download.
+Keeping many deltas present may allow RPs to recover more efficiently if they are significantly out of sync.
+Still, including _all_ such deltas can also increase the total data transfer because it increases the size of the notification file.

-In such cases it is RECOMMENDED that that the Notification File size is reduced by removing delta files that have been available for a long time.
-Because some RPs will only update every 1-2 hours (in 2024) the Publication Server SHOULD include deltas for at least 4 hours.
+The Notification File size SHOULD be reduced by removing delta files that have been available for a long time to prevent this situation.
+Because some RPs will only update every 1-2 hours (in 2024), the Publication Server SHOULD include deltas for at least 4 hours.

-Furthermore, we RECOMMEND that Publication Servers with many, e.g. 1000s of, Publishers ensure they do not produce Delta Files more frequently than once per minute.
+Furthermore, we RECOMMEND that Publication Servers do not produce Delta Files more frequently than once per minute.
 A possible approach for this is that the Publication Server SHOULD publish changes at a regular (one-minute) interval.
 The Publication Server then publishes the updates received from all Publishers in this interval in a single RRDP Delta File.

-While, the latter may not reduce the amount of data due to changed objects, this will result in shorter notification files, and may result in fewer conditional downloads of the file, and will reduce the number of delta files that RPs need to fetch.
+While, the latter may not reduce the amount of data due to changed objects, this will result in shorter notification files, and will reduce the number of delta files that RPs need to fetch and process.

 ### Manifest and CRL Update Times